 - Employ a minimum of one (1) ABAA Level 3 certified installer

-- Employ a minimum of one (1) individual trained in the ABAA Quality Assurance Program
+- Employ a minimum of one (1) individual that has successfully passed the ABAA QAP Admin Exam

 What are the Costs For the ABAA QAP?